 Kaye has many years non-executive experience, including commercial, audit and risk, remuneration and professional standards boards and committees; serving housing associations, an NHS subsidiary and a sector skills body; and a number of post-graduate management qualifications.
 She is also a qualified project, programme and portfolio manager.

 Alison Koeltgen, Deputy Director of People and Organisational Development (Gloucestershire Hospitals NHS Foundation Trust)

 Alison is the Operational Director of People and Organisational Development for Gloucestershire Hospitals Trust and is a Director on the GMS Board.
 She is a member of the Chartered Institute of Personnel and Development (CIPD) and has over 22 years’ experience of working in Human Resources, in both the private and public sector.
 Alison joined Gloucestershire Hospitals in 2005 and is committed to supporting staff to develop their careers, optimising the experience of our colleagues and ensuring we provide the best healthcare services to the community of Gloucestershire.
 Alison has significant experience of working with organisations to develop excellent people practice, support cultural change and embed leadership development.

 The Senior Leadership Team consists of all the Board members and also includes the following members:

-Jane Evans, Associate Director of Facilities
+Jane Evans, Special Projects Director

 Jane has worked in Gloucestershire NHS health services over 40 years, starting her career as an apprentice chef in the kitchens at Gloucestershire Royal Hospital in the late seventies progressing through the supervisory and management structures in local NHS Hospitals.
 Studying at Sheffield Hallam University, Jane is qualified to provide a range of operational facilities services which also include contract management, commissioning FM services into capital projects and service reviews.